 We have, on a few occasions, talked about the MAT in relation to IQ (intelligence quotient).
 Pearson refers to the MAT as a high level mental ability exam.
-The MAT is accepted by high IQ societies, such as Mensa.
+The MAT is accepted by high IQ societies.
 I have also said that it is an IQ test for all intents and purposes.
 Those taking the MAT may be doing so specifically because they want to know their IQ score.
 It’s true that how well you do on the MAT does depend in part on IQ; it is fair to call it an IQ test in that sense.
 But an MAT score converted to IQ scores is not always possible.

 IQ Tests vs MAT